Did covid-19 come out of a lab?

 On May 4 French media reported that a man of Arabic descent (Amirouche Hammar) died with covid-19 on December 27, way before anyone died in Wuhan.
 He was a humble fishmonger living in Bobigny (Seine-Saint-Denis department, northeast of Paris), considered the poorest and most violent neighborhood of France, mostly famous for the 2017 riots, NOT for international travel.
 No Chinese community there, and no Chinese tourists.
 It is not clear how that virus reached a Muslim neighborhood of France so early, but it's a bit unlikely that it arrived from Wuhan.

-On May 11 Brazilian scientists calculated that covid-19 was already killing in Rio de Janeiro before the carnival, in January, just two weeks before the first death in Wuhan.
-How many people travel between Wuhan and Rio de Janeiro in two weeks?
-I suspect that number is very small or zero.
+On May 11 Brazilian scientists calculated that covid-19 was already spreading in Rio de Janeiro before the carnival, in January, just before the first death in Wuhan.
+How many people travel between Wuhan and Rio de Janeiro?
+I suspect that number is very small.
 How many people travel between Rio de Janeiro and the USA?
 Thousands.

-These conspiracy theories are not completely unfounded because the USA has a record of such incidents.
+This conspiracy theory gets their credibility from the fact that the USA has a record of such incidents.
 In July 2014 the CDC admitted that it found forgotten vials of of the variola virus that causes smallpox at the National Institutes of Health in Bethesda, near Washington.
 In May 2015 the Pentagon admitted that a Defence Department lab in Utah had accidentally shipped live anthrax samples to several labs in the USA and to a US military base in South Korea.

 In 2015 USA Today published an investigation of US biological labs and found systematic safety failures (article).